 John lives in Stanley with his wife, Tracey.
 He has a passions for mountain biking and wildlife and will surely find opportunities where he can combine the two.

-Kelly has worked at FIDC for over five years and in 2015 - confident she had set out on a clear career path –began studying for qualification as a Certified Accounting Technician (CAT).
+Kelly has worked at FIDC for over seven years and in 2015 - confident she had set out on a clear career path –began studying for qualification as a Certified Accounting Technician (CAT).
 Now, with 50% of the exams passed, Kelly is heading for completion of the CAT qualification, and is already preparing to build on this – moving up to ACCA exams with the world’s most recognised accountancy body.
 This confidence is turning to ambition - with Kelly setting sights on the FIDC Financial Controller role for the future.

 “Since January 2017, with the support of colleagues, I have taken on a lot more responsibility in the finance department.
 This has been key to developing my knowledge and experience and I am enjoying the challenges and rewards it brings”